tobias-weiss-ai-xr/opendesk-edu/docs/migrations.md

 If you define your own secrets, please ensure that you provide a value for this secret, otherwise it will be derived from the `MASTER_PASSWORD`.

+#### Helmfile new secret: `secrets.doveocot.sharedMailboxesMasterPassword`

+**Target group:** All existing deployments that have OX App Suite enabled and that use self-defined secrets.

+The revised Dovecot configuration requires a new secret that is declared in [`secrets.yaml.gotmpl`](../helmfile/environments/default/secrets.yaml.gotmpl) by the key `secrets.doveocot.sharedMailboxesMasterPassword`.

+If you define your own secrets, please ensure that you provide a value for this secret, otherwise the aforementioned secret will be derived from the `MASTER_PASSWORD`.

 #### New Helmfile default: Nubus provisioning debug container no longer deployed